minseson/past_projects/JAVA-Client_Server/README.md

 ## Description

-In this assignment you will implement your very own

-In this assignment you will implement your very own internet chat protocol -- the ChattyChatChat protocol (CCC).
+In this program you will implement a basic internet chat protocol -- the ChattyChatChat protocol (CCC).
 The protocol governs how a single ChattyChatChat server mediates connections between any number of ChattyChatChat clients as they communicate with each other.

-Implementing this protocol will require that you create at least two Java classes:
+Implementing this protocol will employ two Java classes:
 - The ChattyChatChatServer, which is run on a single computer at a specified port and receives connections from clients.
 - The ChattyChatChatClient, which is run by each client computer and connects to the server.